cielivb/ImageViewer/README.md

 ## How to Use ImageViewer
-tests.py contains the code for a tiny WxPython app that implements the core functionality of ImageViewer.
-Use this as your key reference point.
-Key points to note:
-- Put ImageViewer.py in the same directory as your WxPython script
-- Import ImageViewer.py into your WxPython script, e.g., <code>import ImageViewer as iv</code>
-- Set your binding/s
-- In your event handler, call <code>iv.view(parent=self, image_file='imagepath')</code>, and an ImageViewer displaying the image located at your imagepath should appear.

 You will need to install the following packages if you don't already have them: wx, numpy, pillow.
 ImageViewer has been specifically tested on Python 3.13.5, wxPython 4.2.4, numpy 2.2.6, pillow 12.0.0.

+tests.py contains the code for a tiny WxPython app that implements ImageViewer.
+Use this as your reference.
+You will first need to import ImageViewer into your wxPython script.
+In your event handler, call <code>ImageViewer.view(parent=self, image_file='imagepath')</code>.
+An ImageViewer displaying the image at your imagepath should appear.